 Decommissioning activities have a similar risk of environmental impacts as those associated with construction phase.
 For example, decommissioning activities will result in the disturbance of soil, and erosion prevention measures will be put in place, so nearby watercourses or other natural features are not impacted.
-A Stormwater Pollution Prevention Plan (SWPPP), similar to that used during construction will be employed.
-The SWPPP will remain in place until the site is stabilized to mitigate stormwater runoff and soil erosion.
-Temporary impact to roadway traffic similar to those during construction will accompany the decommissioning process.
-Noise levels similar to those during construction may be heard in the surrounding area while the decommissioning is taking place.
+A Sediment and Erosion Control Plan, similar to that used during construction will be employed.
+The sediment and erosion control measures will remain in place until the site is stabilized to mitigate stormwater runoff and soil erosion.
+Temporary impact to roadway traffic similar to those during construction may be heard in the surrounding area while the decommissioning is taking place.